riot/riot.github.io/migration-guide.md

 The new CLI is much more powerful than the older one since it can compile single tags but it can also bundle your [entire Riot.js application]({{ '/compiler/'|prepend:site.baseurl }}#build-your-whole-application).

-It's designed to simplify the components bundling for quick prototypes and demos however for bigger application it's recommended the use of highly customizable javascript bundlers together with [riot loaders]({{ '/compiler/'|prepend:site.baseurl }}#riot-loaders)
+It's designed to simplify component bundling for quick prototypes and demos, however for bigger application it's recommended that you use highly customizable JavaScript bundlers together with [riot loaders]({{ '/compiler/'|prepend:site.baseurl }}#riot-loaders)

 ### Installation